-How can I use FSA funds to pay for a weight-loss program?
+How to use FSA to pay for weight loss program

 Some FSA plans will cover weight-loss programs as long as they meet specific requirements.
 Federal law states that the weight-loss program must be recommended by a licensed physician to treat a specific medical condition.
 For example, if you have diabetes and your doctor wants you to lose weight to help control your blood sugar, it may qualify.
 Your doctor would need to write a letter stating why the weight-loss program is medically necessary.
 Then, you would need to submit this letter along with your receipt for your program fees in order to be reimbursed for the expense.